 When I was a young mother in my twenties I attended a stake women’s conference in Provo, Utah.
 Sister Vivian McConkie Adams spoke about the creation story, expounding upon the poetry that is the Book of Genesis.
-As she described it, this was a beautiful and powerful story of creation and the introduction onto the earth of perfectly matched companions: Adam and Eve.
+As she described it, this was a beautiful and powerful story of creation and of the introduction into earth of perfectly matched companions: Adam and Eve.
 “You know,” she said, “it’s all metaphor.
 It’s really a love story about a man and a woman.”

 Enter Eve–A partner, a woman, equal in strength (bone of my bone), equal in her ability to support (flesh of my flesh) and no doubt his best friend.
 They were among the most noble of the spirit children of our heavenly parents.
 And, according to Sister Adams, they were each equally involved in the process of creation.

 After her presentation it took me a minute to get past the shock and consternation I felt.
 I was appalled that in my twenty-some years in the church I had never heard such a clear and rational explanation of the garden myth before.
 This fresh perspective illuminated doctrinal concepts I’d learned in young women’s, relief society and Sunday school lessons.
-Yet, no one in my mostly Utah County Latter-day Saint upbringing had ever framed these seemingly simple truths about Adam and Eve in this particular way.
+Yet, no one in my mostly Utah County Latter-day Saint upbringing had ever framed these seemingly simple truths about Adam and Eve (The Humans) in this particular way.
 In this version of the story they were entirely equal.
 What a novel idea!
 I certainly had not heard this presented in general conference.
 There were passing nods to Eve, but no one had ever said she was a God, like Adam-Michael, like unto Christ, Heavenly Father or like unto Heavenly Mother.

 By the way, the feminist in me could do all sorts of things with this story, not the least of which is to suggest that if ancient records had been written, preserved and translated by women rather than men, it’s quite possible the story would have placed Eve in the garden first, not Adam.
 After all, she is the Mother of All Living, so why shouldn’t she be first?

 But, honestly, that doesn’t matter to me now.
 What matters is this: Man and Woman, whoever they are and whenever they were formed, are intended to be equal in all capacities in the eyes of God.
 Indeed, as I understand it, the very creation of God is dependent upon the successful union of a man and a woman.
 We two become one in God.
 In other words, we two become One God.
 Together.
 In Love.
-Celestial Godhood is, by definition, the union of man and woman, each equal in power, might, glory and light; equal in our capacity to love each other as companions and to love all our brothers and sisters in an eternal family.
+In LDS doctrine Celestial Godhood is, by definition, the union of man and woman, each equal in power, might, glory and light; equal in our capacity to love each other as companions and to love all our brothers and sisters in an eternal family.
 On this love “hang all the law and the prophets.”
 (Matthew 22:40)